juji-io/datalevin/README.md

 In all benchmarked queries, Datalevin is faster than Datascript.
 Considering that we are comparing a disk store with a memory store, this result may be counter-intuitive.
-The primary reason is that Datalevin is not an immutable database, so it is easy to cache aggressively, whereas it may be difficult in an immutable database (e.g. see [this issue](https://github.com/tonsky/datascript/issues/6)).
+The primary reason is that Datalevin caches more aggressively, whereas Datascript chose not to do so (e.g. see [this issue](https://github.com/tonsky/datascript/issues/6)).
 Before we introduced caching in version 0.2.8, Datalevin was only faster than Datascript for single clause queries due to the highly efficient reads of LMDB.
 With caching enabled, Datalevin is now faster across the board.
 In addition, we will soon move to a